 Christmas is coming.
-Which means 2017 is also coming.
-Which means it’s a good time to reflect on the past 12 months and think about your business goals for the New Year, if you haven’t already.
-The start of a shiny new year is the perfect excuse to make some changes and improvements to your business, no matter how small or large, and a little expert design can help your efforts go a long way.
+Which means the New Year is also coming.
+Which means it’s a good time to reflect on the past 12 months and think about your business goals for the coming year, if you haven’t already.
+The start of a shiny new year is the perfect excuse to make some changes and improvements to your business, no matter how small or large.

-Here are three 2017-worthy New Year’s resolutions to help increase your business success and how design can help you make it all look good:
+Here are three creative New Year’s resolutions to help increase your business success and how design can help you make it all look good:

-If you’re a start-up or small business, you’ve probably been spending the last year or two perfecting your product and customer service, so marketing efforts most likely slipped down the list a little.
+If you’re a start-up or small business, you’ve probably been spending the last year or two perfecting your product and customer service, so your business marketing efforts may have slipped down the list a little.
 Understandable as that is, it’s important that you start putting a marketing plan in place for the New Year to shout about the amazing things your business does and attract some new customers.

 2. Update your look

-Your branding is everything, and if it’s not quite right you’re going to lose a lot of business to your competitors, so you need to package your company up in a way that looks good but also communicates your message accurately.
+Your business branding is everything, and if it’s not quite right you’re going to lose a lot of business to your competitors, so you need to package your company up in a way that looks good but also communicates your message accurately.
 With a good design agency behind you, you can give your brand image a shake-up with a new logo, new messaging, a new website and even a new name if you need one.
-And, before you start stressing about budgets, a rebrand project doesn’t have to cost the earth; any design agency worth its salt (ahem, (hug) anyone?) will be able to tailor a project like this to suit your budget and needs.
+And, before you start stressing about budgets, a rebrand project doesn’t have to cost the earth.
+There are many branding specialists out there who can tailor a project like this to suit your budget and needs.

 Want more advice on rebrands?
 Head over here.

 A new year means new business.
-And to get new business you need to deliver a good pitch.
+And to get new business leads you need to deliver a good pitch.
 And to deliver a good pitch you need a deck that looks the part.
-And to get a deck that looks the part…you get the message by now, you need a designer.
 Many brave small businesses attempt presentation decks themselves, and that’s understandable when you’re trying to minimise business spending.

-However, a well-designed presentation deck has more power than you might think, so you need to consult people who know both the art and the science behind what makes a winning pitch.
+However, a well-designed presentation deck has more power than you might think, so you need to consult marketing specialists who know both the art and the science behind what makes a winning pitch.